-Many people with end-stage cancer worry they could spend their final days in pain, but not everyone with cancer has pain.
-If you do, the health professionals caring for you will help you control the pain as much as possible.
+Many people with end-stage cancer worry they could spend their final days in pain, but not everyone has pain.
+Those who do have pain may not be in pain all the time – it may come and go.
+The various health professionals caring for you will help you control any pain as much as possible.

-Everyone experiences pain differently, so it might take time to find the right pain treatments for you.
-Controlling the pain may allow you to continue with activities you enjoy for some time and offer a better quality of life.
-Even if you have experienced pain from cancer, it will not necessarily get worse as you get closer to dying.
+Everyone experiences pain differently, so it might take time to find the right pain management for you.
+Controlling the pain may allow you to continue with your regular activities for some time and offer a better quality of life.

 - moderate pain medicine, such as codeine

 - strong pain medicine, such as morphine, oxycodone, hydromorphone and fentanyl

 - complementary therapies such as massage or meditation.

 You may also be given other types of medicine along with the main pain medicine.

 These could include:

 - a nerve block or epidurals (for pain that is difficult to manage).

 Palliative care specialists are highly experienced in managing pain and won’t let you suffer with unrelieved pain.
 Some people worry about becoming addicted to pain medicine, but this is not a concern with end-stage cancer.